Care for your horse by carrying out a daily horse health check using these six simple daily tips …

 If the balls seem extremely dry or hard, check that your horse is drinking enough water.
 Loose manure can mean a couple things: Either your horse is eating a diet that is too rich for him, or he has some sort of bug that is giving him diarrhoea.
 Regularly check the droppings for worms.
 Worms in your horses manure mean that he is carrying dangerous, sometimes deadly parasites.
 Time for a deworming.

-Just six simple, common sense, horse health checks that you can make a part of your daily routine and that you won’t even think about after a short while.
-But, they could make all the difference to your horses health and also make sure you don’t end up with large vet bills.
+But, they could make all the difference to your horses health and help make sure you don’t end up with large vet bills.